livetrails/targetjs/README.md

 TargetJS utilizes literal JavaScript objects or HTML elements for target definitions, providing a compact and readable format.
 The core principles are:

-- Provide an internal wrapper (called "targets") for both properties and methods of the literal object.
+- Properties and methods are unified via an internal wrapper called "targets."
-- Execute targets sequentially, in the order they are written leveraging ES2015's guaranteed property order.
+- Execute targets sequentially and predictably in the order they are written leveraging ES2015's guaranteed property order.
-- Enable functional pipelines between adjacent targets.
+- Enable reactive pipelines between adjacent targets.
-- Add lifecycles, looping, and timing to targets, enabling them to execute or re-execute based on conditions or time.
+- Add lifecycles to targets enabling them to behave like living, responsive cells.

-That's the basic idea.
-Learn more [here](https://dev.to/ahmad_wasfi_f88513699c56d/targetjs-rethinking-ui-with-declarative-synchronous-pipelines-5bbi).
+-
 ## Anatomy of a Target

 Each target consists of the following: